Hiswe/hiswe-website/README.md

 - See if some performance improvement can be made with [pointer events](http://www.thecssninja.com/javascript/pointer-events-60fps)
 - [coffeelint](https://www.npmjs.org/package/gulp-coffeelint/)
 - JS front lib in requireJs
+- Images build may be improved with [gulp-streamify](https://github.com/nfroidure/gulp-streamify)
-- Routeing can be improved with [express-resource](https://www.npmjs.org/package/express-resource)
+- Routing can be improved with [express-resource](https://www.npmjs.org/package/express-resource)

 ### Ispiration